osisoft/OCS-Docs/content/api-reference/communities/shared-access.md

 ### Example

 Responses will be identical to those from the SDS service.
-Here are a couple of examples (Source:[Read data API](xref:sdsReadingDataApi))
+Here are a couple of examples (Source:[Read data API](xref:sdsReadingDataApi)).

 #### Example 1 request